South Australia is renowned for its world-class events and festivals. They include:

 - Saw a total of 840,000 people line the streets of South Australia to take in the action in 2017 with more than 43,000 visitors from interstate and overseas.
 The event generated over $56m in revenue for the state’s economy and contributed to many communities across the state.

-- The 2018 Santos Tour Down Under will celebrate its 20th year of taking place in Adelaide and regional South Australia from 13 - 21 January 2018.
+- The 2018 Santos Tour Down Under celebrated its 20th year of taking place in Adelaide and regional South Australia.

 - On January 26 each year, we celebrate everything that’s great about our country while recognising those outstanding citizens who have done tremendous work in their community and considering our national identity.